-Real household disposable income (HDI) increased by 4% y/y in the first and second quarters of 2012 after rising by, on average, 5,2% y/y in 2011.
+Real household disposable income (HDI) growth decelerated in 2012, registering 3,9% y/y in the third quarter after rising by, on average, 5,2% y/y in 2011.
+Some of the main determinants of income still remained

-Some of the main determinants of income still remain under pressure:
+Some of the main determinants of income still remained under pressure:

-- Employment growth: Although positive growth is being recorded, unemployment is still rising while nearly 450 000 jobs have still not been recovered since the recession. - Productivity growth: Labour productivity rose only marginally by 0,9% y/y in the first quarter of 2012. - Inflation: Headline CPI inflation is likely to pick up in the final quarter of 2012 and to average 5,6% in 2012. - Changes in taxes and subsidies: No tax relief is foreseen over the next few years.
+- Employment growth: Although positive growth is being recorded, unemployment is still rising while some 123 000 jobs have still not been recovered since the end of the previous recession. - Productivity growth: Labour productivity rose by only 1,2% y/y in the second quarter of 2012. - Inflation: Headline CPI inflation remained above the 5%-level throughout 2012, averaging 5,6% for the year. - Changes in taxes and subsidies: No tax relief is foreseen over the next few years, while further increases in social subsidies may be limited owing to pressure on government finance.